sebastienblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 #### Doubly Linked Lists

 Doubly linked list each node has two pointers, one pointer to the next note and one pointer to the previous node.
-This be directional structure I allow for efficient traversal in both direction.
+This bidirectional singly linked list allowing for efficient traversal in both direction.

 #### Circular Linked Lists

 A circular Linked list is the type of Linked list in which the first and the last note are also connected to each other to form a circle.
 There is not NULL link.

+#### Advanced Data Structure

 ### Stack